WHAT IF I DON’T GAIN A GRADE 4 IN ENGLISH OR MATHS?

 All students have an interview where they can explain why they want to study their chosen subjects.
-If you have only just missed out on a grade 5 in English or Maths, we timetable resit lessons to attain a grade 5 in that subject.
-The student is also allowed to study Level 3 courses (AS and BTECs) that will help them achieve their goals.
+If you have only just missed out on a grade 4 in English or Maths, we timetable resit lessons to attain a grade 4 in that subject.
+The student is also allowed to study Level 3 courses (A Levels and BTECs) that will help them achieve their goals.

 What is included:

 Lessons for English and Maths GCSE will be timetabled for about 20% of a student’s week.
 This will allow students to study these subjects in a fresh way that enables success.
 These two core subjects will be combined with other Level 2 BTEC and GCSE (or equivalent) courses that are new to the student.

 We have included a Work Skills qualification that involves practical experience in the important areas of searching for a job, applying for a job, interview skills and money management.
 Students will visit careers exhibitions and work with local employers to enable them to be fully prepared for employment.